 Phnom Penh, Cambodia

-Specializing in Press and Social photography, Isabelle produced many different photo assignments for a variety of local and International NGO's.
+Specialized in Press and Documentary photography, Isabelle produced many different photo assignments for a variety of local and International NGO's.

-Since 2003 she worked in Cambodia, India, Ivory Coast and Belgium as a photographer with more than 50 different clients in various fields including Press,NGO, Editorial/Mag,Promotion,Fashion and Advertising.
-Example of clients includes : Louvain Development, The French Red Cross, AFP, Bates, Handicap International Belgium, UNICEF Cambodia, UNDP, GERES, Asia Foundation, The Wire magazine, Oxfam America, ASMAE/India, Coll.Part,PSE, Krousar Thmey, Cambodia Daily, PADAC, The Phnom Penh Post, La Libre Belgique, RED PENCIL, and many more.
+Since 2003 she worked in Cambodia, India, Ivory Coast and Belgium as a photographer with a variety of clients in various fields including Press,NGO, Editorial/ Magazines.
+Clients includes : Louvain Development, The French Red Cross, AFP, Handicap International Belgium, UNICEF Cambodia, UNDP, GERES, Asia Foundation, The Wire magazine, Oxfam America, ASMAE/India, Coll.Part,PSE, Krousar Thmey, Cambodia Daily, PADAC, The Phnom Penh Post, La Libre Belgique, RED PENCIL, and many more.

-Her photographs from events in Cambodia, South East Asia have appeared in publications including The Bangkok Post, The Wire Magazine, Phnom Penh Post, Cambodge Soir, The New York Times, the Boston Globe and several local American newspapers.Isabelle worked with the biggest international photo agencies like AFP and AP as a stringer.
-Isabelle has extensive experience with transmitting photos and reports from remote location and to collaborate with clients based World Wide.
+Her photographs from events in Cambodia, South East Asia have appeared in publications including The Bangkok Post, The Wire Magazine, Phnom Penh Post, The New York Times, the Boston Globe and several local American newspapers.

 - Breaking news

 - Video editing